Gary’s been in touch – he’s sent in this wonderful narrative of hand laying HO scale track:

 When you look at my video, you say, “…what’s the big deal……he has a 2 track main line running around the layout with cross overs on each side; on the inside are 6 yard tracks with switches going into the yard and out of the yard……”.

 Much of the track work and almost all of the switches were pull up at least once and re-laid.
+That’s why it really does pay to get your Hand laying HO scale track right the first time around.

 The main 4 reasons are: